rocketlabdelta/info-central/_recovery/ejection-charges.md

 ### Construction Steps

-{% media /images/recovery/glue.jpg|Gluing in the electric match|media--small %}
+{% picture path: '/images/recovery/glue.jpg', caption: 'Gluing in the electric match', class: 'picture--small' %}

 If your polyethylene tubing is rolled, begin by unrolling the tubing and straightening it as much as possible.
 A slight curl in each canister will be O.K.
 Cut the tubing to the desired length, about 2” to 2.5” long pieces